Molly Meyer is democratizing the green roof.

 Eve: [00:39:39] Well, this has been absolutely delightful.
 I’m in awe.
 How interesting.

 Molly: [00:39:43] Thank you, Eve.
 It’s a treat to speak with you.
 And I do hope you’ll come visit sometime.

 Eve: [00:39:47] I’m definitely going to.
 When this latest COVID wave settles down again, I’ll try and come to Chicago.
 I’d really love to see what you’re doing.
 Thank you so much.

-Eve: [00:40:40] You can find out more about this episode or others you might have missed on the show notes page at our website RethinkRealEstateForGood.co.
+Eve: [00:40:40] I hope you enjoyed today’s guest and our deep dive.
+You can find out more about this episode or others you might have missed on the show notes page at RethinkRealEstateforGood.co.
 There’s lots to listen to there.
-A special thanks to David Allardice for his excellent editing of this podcast and original music, and thanks to you for spending your time with me today.
-We’ll talk again soon, but for now, this is Eve Picker signing off to go make some change.
+You can support this podcast by sharing it with others, posting about it on social media or leaving a rating and review.
+To catch all the latest from me you can follow me on LinkedIn.
+Even better, if you’re ready to dabble in some impact investing yourself head on over to wefunder.com/smallchange, where you can invest directly in Small Change and our mission to democratize capital formation to create impact in commercial real estate development.
+A special thanks to David Allardice for his excellent editing of this podcast and original music, and a big thanks to you for spending your time with me today.
+We’ll talk again soon.
+But for now, this is Eve Picker signing off to go make some change.

 Image courtesy of Molly Meyer